 - The fourth area features Snowy Memorial and the eastern part of Snow View.

 Note that the trail and junction locations on the map are only approximate.
-If you are uncertain about the trails, consider joining us for one of the guided snowshoe hikes advertised on the website.
-Or look for the guy with the orange shirt, long underwear and shorts.
-That's Rick, the snowshoe director and author of this page.
-Ask him.
+If you are uncertain about the trails, consider joining us for one of the guided snowshoe hikes advertised on the website as they occur.

 As noted above, the snowshoe trails are marked with long pieces of orange tape with TRAIL on it.
 Blue, yellow, and green tapes are not ours.
 Clear tapes are our very old tapes; do not trust them.
 Yellow trail signs showing the name of the trail are placed where the snowshoe trails cross the ski trails, usually on the side you are facing when going out from the main parking lot.
 The other side usually has a sign simply saying Snowshoe Trail or Parking Lot.

 The snowshoe trails provide access to three shelters, the Log Cabin (via Snowy Hilton and Snowy Log, or Snowy Cabin, or Snow Beauty), the Meadow Cabin (via Snow Vista ), and Pym's cabin (at the north end of Snowy P.M.) and the Hoby Cabin via Snow Vista/Snowbound/Snow Goose.
 They are all day use only and any overnight stay requires permission from the club (email) beforehand.

 If you know the trail you wish to read about, simply click its name below: